 Reasons for Collection of your Information

-In the course of our dealing with you we may collect and process certain information about you, including your name, date of birth, address, contact details (including your email address and contact telephone number), payment details (where applicable), any benefits you receive or are entitled to (including disability benefits) (where applicable), and other information about your property in respect of which services and products may be provided.
+In the course of our dealing with you we may collect and process certain information about you, including your name, date of birth, address, contact details (including your email address and contact telephone number), payment details (where applicable), and other information about you in respect of which services and products may be provided.
 Your personal information may be used by us, our employees, contractors or agents to:

-- Access eligibility for services and products (whether provided by us or on our behalf);
+- assess eligibility for services and products (whether provided by us or on our behalf);

-- Carry out market research and to help us review, develop and improve the services and products we offer
+- carry out market research and to help us review, develop and improve the services and products we offer; and

-- Contact you (in accordance with your preferences), by post, telephone, SMS, email and other electronic means with your information about products, services, promotions and offers that may be of interest to you.
+- contact you (in accordance with your preferences), by post, telephone, SMS, email and other electronic means with information about products, services, promotions, and offers that may be of interest to you.

 With whom do we share your personal information?

 Third parties such as our Principal, the Financial Conduct Authority, a finance lender (where applying for a finance option where we act as a credit intermediary), a finance credit broker, credit reference agencies (who may check the information against other databases, public or private to which they have access), or fraud prevention agencies.
 This information may come from your interactions with us or them through applying for finance or other consumer finance product; or ascertain from the way in which the loan is administered and managed.

 In connection with the above purposes, your personal information may be transferred to, or otherwise processed by third party service providers acting on our behalf, our agents and law enforcement authorities (including the police).

 The GDPR gives you the right to access information held about you.
 You have the right to ask for a copy of the personal information held about you.
 You also have the right to ask for inaccuracies in information to be corrected.
 Any access request is not subject to a fee unless the requests are unreasonable in which case a fee may be charged and will be disclosed at the time of request.
 A copy of the information held about you by us can be requested by writing to us at the address shown.